influxdata/influxdb/QUERIES.md

 The top level name is called a measurement.
 These names can contain any characters.
 Then there are field names, field values, tag keys and tag values, which can also contain any characters.
-Because of this, anywhere a measurement name, field name, field value, tag name, or tag value appears should be able to get wrapped in double quotes to deal with special characters.
+However, if the measurement, field, or tag contains any character other than [A-Z,a-z,0-9,_], or if it starts with a digit, it must be double-quoted.
+Therefore anywhere a measurement name, field name, field value, tag name, or tag value appears it should be wrapped in double quotes.

 # Databases & retention policies